 Wednesday, June 13, 9:00am–10:30am, Arts and Administration Building, Room A1049

-7A.1 Vessel losses and stability – Kenneth Smith, Hook Marine, Ltd.
+7A.1 Safe fishing is no accident – Kenneth Smith, Hook Marine, Ltd. (Presentation slides).

 It is acknowledged in the United Kingdom that commercial fishing is the most dangerous of all occupations.
 Data published by the Marine Accident Investigation Branch show that accident rates in merchant shipping are declining, yet statistics for fishing vessel losses remain stubbornly high.
 In this presentation, latent and active causes of accidents are considered, and the detail of one of the worst accidents in the Scottish fleet is examined by way of practical illustration.
 Finally, deteriorating stability has been identified as the most significant factor in losses of vessels and lives in the fishing fleet, and current stability monitoring work by Hook Marine is described and suggested as a solution to this problem.